 This is because it passes through the blood-brain barrier much more rapidly than piracetam itself.

-While it is best known for improving brain function and physical strength, phenylpiracetam can also help with reducing symptoms of depression and anxiety.
+While it is best known for improving brain function and physical strength, phenylpiracetam may also help with reducing symptoms of depression and anxiety.

-The optimal dose has not been proven yet, but phenylpiracetam is most effective when taken acutely in the 100 mg-200 mg range for up to three times a day.
+The optimal dose has not been proven yet, but phenylpiracetam seems most effective when taken acutely in the 100 mg-200 mg range for up to three times a day.